TABLE OF CONTENTS

 Scope and Contents of the Collection

-The collection consists of a single original wood engraving entitled "August Twenty-Third" (1927).
+Of particular interest in the limited edition print of a wood engraving entitled "August Twenty-Third" (1927).
 Kent's first overtly political engraving, this piece represents "...the artist's protest against the judicial murder and execution of Sacco and Vanzetti in Massachusetts on August 23rd, 1927."
-The engraving shows three heads (Justice, Sacco, and Vanzetti) on a pike, with three crosses representing Golgotha in the background.
+(Kent, Rockwell.
+Rockwellkentiana.
+New York: Harcourt, Brace and Company, 1933) The engraving shows three heads (Justice, Sacco, and Vanzetti) on a pike, with three crosses representing Golgotha in the background.
 The American Institute of Graphic Arts selected it as one of its 50 Prints of the Year in 1927.
 This is a limited edition (one of 150).

 Restrictions